Tdoggie/phase-3-project/README.md

 - **Cost-Benefit Analysis**: Evaluating business impact of model predictions
 - **Actionable Insights**: Translating model results into business recommendations

-## Key Features
+## Model Interpretability

-- **Comprehensive Pipeline**: End-to-end data science workflow
-- **Multiple Model Comparison**: Systematic evaluation of different algorithms
+The model provides insights into:
+- **Feature Importance**: Which customer characteristics most strongly predict churn
+- **Risk Segmentation**: How to categorize customers by churn probability
-- **Feature Importance Analysis**: Understanding key churn predictors
+- **Business Drivers**: Understanding the root causes of customer churn
-- **Business-Focused Metrics**: Emphasis on metrics relevant to business objectives
-- **Visualization**: Clear charts and graphs for model interpretation
-- **Actionable Recommendations**: Concrete steps for business implementation
+- **Intervention Points**: When and how to implement retention strategies

 ## Model Performance